 Mail order brides are women who are explicitly looking for a husband and advertise themselves through international marriage agencies that publicize their availability.
 These agencies have names such as AnastasiaDate.com, Loveme.com, Russianbrides.com, and Globalladies.com.

 Mail order brides are drawn from throughout the social spectra of their respective societies.
 They include comfortable middle-class women who perceive a shortage of suitable mates in their own countries as well as extremely poor women who are attempting to escape intolerable lives.
-In either case, as Wilson (1998) has observed, the photographs of these women that are placed on an agency’s website are in some sense “passport photos for foreign eyes and a ticket out of Southeast Asia” (p.
-117) or wherever else from which they might hail.
+In either case, as Ara Wilson (1998, p.
+117) has observed, the photographs of these women that are placed on an agency’s website are in some sense “passport photos for foreign eyes and a ticket out of Southeast Asia” or wherever else from which they might hail.

 Another factor that may influence a woman to seek a husband as a mail order bride is family pressure, especially when she has already reached an age by which she is supposed to have been married.
-Kojima (2001) identified this pressure to escape the social stigma attached to single women in Korea as a primary motive for Korean women’s emigration to Japan in search of a husband.
+This pressure to escape the social stigma attached to single women in Korea as a primary motive for Korean women’s emigration to Japan in search of a husband.

-About 10 years ago, I conducted two studies of the mating preferences of mail order brides from Colombia, Russia, and the Philippines with one of my students, Bibiana Paez (Minervini).
+In 2006, I published two studies of the mating preferences of mail order brides from Colombia, Russia, and the Philippines with one of my students, Bibiana Paez (Minervini).
 Although the motives of women seeking Western husbands are often driven by economic concerns, this is not always the case.
 Bibiana conducted in-depth interviews with several “brides,” husbands of mail order brides, and the proprietor of a mail order bride agency in Colombia.

 These interviews revealed that a wide range of factors play a role in the mail order mating strategy.
 When asked why American customers seek Latina women, the proprietor of the matchmaking service said that American men prefer Latina women as wives because they are believed to take better care of their husbands and are more tender, warm, and dedicated to their home than are American women.
 The matchmaker also reported that his American customers sought women who were younger than themselves and those who had stereotypically Latin features such as tan skin and long, dark hair.